Distinguishing rule- and exemplar-based generalization in learning systems: A protocol for measuring inductive bias

 To equalize the class base rates we balance all training conditions across the discriminant; \ie we enforce $p(\disc = 0) = p(\disc = 1) = 0.5$.
 We also fix the number of datapoints across all conditions at $N$; With these constraints, we can control $p(\disc, \dist)$ via two degrees of freedom: $\propzero = p(\dist = 1 \mid \disc = 0)$ (this implicitly fixes $ p(\dist = 0 \mid \disc = 0) = 1 - \propzero$ to balance the dataset); and $\propone = p(\dist = 1 \mid \disc = 1)$.
 The three conditions in \cref{sec:expository}, as well as the held-out test set, correspond to particular settings of $\propzero$ and $\propone$ (shown in \cref{fig:setup-figure}, more in \cref{app:joint}).

-\textbf{Measuring inductive bias.} For a given model family $\family$, let $\fzs$ denote the result of selecting a model from $\family$ by training in the zero-shot condition, and similarly $\fpe$ and $\fcc$.
-Feature-level bias (FLB) and exemplar-vs-rule propensity (EVR) are measured as:
+\textbf{Measuring inductive bias.} We measure \textit{feature-level bias} as deviation from chance performance in the CC condition. \textit{Exemplar bias} is measured as the difference between performance in the \gls{pec} and \gls{zsc}----no difference indicates rule-based generalization, the magnitude of the difference measures exemplar bias.
+Formally, for a given model family $\family$, let $\fzs$ denote the result of selecting a model from $\family$ by training in the zero-shot condition, and similarly $\fpe$ and $\fcc$.
+We define \gls{flb} and \gls{evr} as: